-Negron homers in 1st LA at-bat, Dodgers beat Rockies 9-4
+Gonsolin gets 4 inning save as Dodgers beat Rockies 9-4

+The 25-year-old right-hander profiles as a starter but looked strong in his first relief appearance in the majors.
+He didn’t give up a hit until the Rockies strung together three with two outs in the ninth.

+“I try to go into it with the same mindset — attack and get strike one and still throw all my pitches,” Gonsolin said.

-DENVER (AP) — Kristopher Negron homered in his first at-bat with Los Angeles, one of four connections by the Dodgers in a 9-4 win over the Colorado Rockies on Tuesday night.
+Kristopher Negron homered in his first at-bat with Los Angeles, one of four by the Dodgers.
 A.J.
-Pollock, Russell Martin and Justin Turner also went deep for Los Angeles.
-The Dodgers became the first team in the majors to reach 70 wins and increased their lead in the NL West to 15 games over San Francisco.
+Pollock, Russell Martin and Justin Turner also went deep.
+Los Angeles became the first team in the majors to reach 70 wins and increased its lead in the NL West to 15 games over San Francisco.

+Gonsolin’s only other appearance came in a start at Arizona on June 26th when he allowed six runs — four earned — in four innings.
+He was nearly unhittable Tuesday, retiring the first 11 batters he faced before two singles and an RBI double by the Rockies.

+His outing allowed manager Dave Roberts to rest the rest of the bullpen during a 13-game stretch without a day off.

 Rockies starter Kyle Freeland struggled again.
 The left-hander, who was fourth in NL Cy Young Award voting last season after winning 17 games, is 2-9 with a 7.48 ERA.
-He set a club record with a 2.84 ERA in 2018.
+He set a club record with a 2.84 ERA in 2018 but hasn’t struggled with his command this year.
+He spent six weeks in Triple-A to try to work on his mechanics.

+He was recalled July 13 and was coming off his best start since opening day but couldn’t duplicate the success he had against Cincinnati.

+“Overall I’ve felt fine,” he said.
+“There have been some mechanical issues but I start making pitches then they hit them and things pile up.
+I know what I have to do, I’m just not doing it.”

 Colorado fell to 6-18 in July and has lost 24 of 34 since late June to fall eight games below .500.